How J. Reuben Clark Became Enmeshed with Anti-Constitution Globalists

 Among others, members of the American International Corporation included the following industrialists and ‘luminaries’.

-•George Herbert Walker (1875-1973), who according to Wikipedia was “a director of the W.A.
+•Frank A. Vanderlip (1864-1937), Founder of the American International Corporation (AIC) and president of National City Bank of New York (now Citibank) from 1909 until 1919.
+The National City Bank of New York was the largest bank in the US at the time.•George Herbert Walker (1875-1973), who according to Wikipedia was “a director of the W.A.
 Harriman & Company; Harriman Fifteen, American International Corporation (AIC); Georgian Manganese Corporation; Barnsdall Corporation; American Ship & Commerce Corporation; Union Banking Corporation; G.H.
 Walker & Company; Missouri Pacific Railroad; Laclede Gas and the New Orleans, Texas and Mexico Railroad.”
 Walker was also the grandfather of George H. W. Bush and grandfather of George W. Bush.
 Walker served as Director of the AIC.
 (Dates unknown.)

-Pierre S. du Pont (1870–1954) who according to Wikipedia was “an American entrepreneur.
+•Pierre S. du Pont (1870–1954) who according to Wikipedia was “an American entrepreneur.
 He was president of the E.I. du Pont de Nemours and Company from 1915 to 1919, and served on its Board of Directors until 1940.
 He also managed General Motors for some time.”

-Percy Rockefeller (1878-1934), founder of Owenoke Corporation and sat on the boards of many large industrial corporations including Anaconda Copper, Bethlehem Steel, Biltmore Hotels, National City Bank of New York (now Citibank), New York Edison, and Western Union.
+•Percy Rockefeller (1878-1934), founder of Owenoke Corporation and sat on the boards of many large industrial corporations including Anaconda Copper, Bethlehem Steel, Biltmore Hotels, National City Bank of New York (now Citibank), New York Edison, and Western Union.
 He was a nephew of John D. Rockefeller, founder of Standard Oil Company.

-J. Ogden Armour (1863-1927), of Armour & Company, who according to Time magazine once said, "I don't suppose I shall ever be happy.
+•J. Ogden Armour (1863-1927), of Armour & Company, who according to Time magazine once said, "I don't suppose I shall ever be happy.
 Perhaps no one ever is.
 But the thing that would make me happiest just now would be to know that I could get roaring drunk and wander about the [Chicago] loop for two days without anyone paying any attention to me."

-James J. Hill (1838-1916), of Great Northern Railway.
+•James J. Hill (1838-1916), of Great Northern Railway.
 Wikipedia quotes Hill as saying, "Give me snuff, whiskey and Swedes, and I will build a railroad to hell."

 •Otto Kahn (1867-1934), of Kuhn, Loeb and Co.,